8 best sofas – our tried and tested favourites

 Reasons to avoid

-The Barbican collection is one of John Lewis & Partners bestselling sofa ranges, and with its on-trend mid-Century-modern meets Scandinavian-cool good looks, it's easy to see why.
+The Barbican collection is one of John Lewis & Partners bestselling sofa ranges, and with its on-trend mid-century modern meets Scandinavian-cool good looks, it's easy to see why.

-Looks aside, sitting down on this sofa collection doesn't disappoint either with fibre-wrapped foam seat cushions delivering some welcome squish-factor and sink-in-ability combined with a low maintenance fill that keeps its shape and doesn't need plumping.
+Looks aside, sitting down on this sofa collection doesn't disappoint either, with fibre-wrapped foam seat cushions delivering some welcome squish-factor and sink-in-ability combined with a low maintenance fill that keeps its shape and doesn't need plumping.
 The back cushions are a slightly firmer fibre construction that offers good support and a comfortable angle to recline.

 There are also over 100 upholstery options on offer, including a good range of leathers, plus, a choice of either light oak or dark wood leg finish to tailor the overall look to your tastes.

-Best value large sofa
+Best value sofa

 5. Habitat Hendricks Sofa